 While Downtown is known for its energy and its reputation as the New York City’s “playground”, there are few places more enjoyable than this portion of the Big Apple especially at night, regardless of the season.
 Our New York by Night tour is especially a great place to start uncovering Downtown.
 This area has practically endless options of restaurants, nightclubs, lounges and bars, many of them with accessible rooftops offering amazing views of the Hudson River, downtown Manhattan and its surroundings.
 There are also plenty of choices if you are looking for concerts, live shows including Off-Broadway productions, standup comedy and more!
 Le Poisson Rouge, Pianos, the Highline Ballroom, and the Comedy Cellar are all great entertainment destinations in Downtown Manhattan.
 Metrograph, a newly opened indie movie theater, offers a unique experience accompanied by drinks & food.
 If you’re in the mood for some shopping instead, there’s the remarkable Brookfield Place, a mall where designer labels can be found under one roof alongside with glorious Hudson River and skyline views.
 Although this neighborhood seem too small to have gardens, you can still embrace nature in places like Zuccotti Park, Tompkins Square Park, Washington Square Park and the Downtown portion of the High Line Park.
 Already been on the Staten Island Ferry?
 Get an overview of Manhattan Island by cruising the harbor aboard one of these NYC cruises.
 Some of the best choices, we recommend the Clipper City Craft Beer Tasting Sail, the Shearwater Champagne Brunch Sailing Cruise, and the Dinner Cruise with Live Jazz Music.

 Downtown Manhattan, for anyone who isn’t familiar, is a world of exploration and adventure that is waiting for you to enjoy endless shopping, dining and entertainment.
-Plus, our New York by Night and “New York, New York” Tour are both perfect for wandering the streets of Downtown after exploring the in-and-out of this area with a local expert.
-If you are interested in finding more to do in New York City, search through our complete range of tours, attractions and activities.
+Plus, our New York by Night Rooftop & Speakeasy Tour and “New York, New York” Tour are both perfect for wandering the streets of Downtown after exploring the in-and-out of this area with a local expert.
+If you pla to explore the area on your own time, it is recommended that you purchase a Downtown Culture Pass to save on many museums and attractions.
+If you are interested in finding more to do in New York City, search through our complete range of tours, attractions, and activities.
 We can also tailor-make programs specifically to match your desires and budgets.
 Harlem Spirituals is the ideal one-stop-shop to simplify your planning!
 Find more information on www.harlemspirituals.com.